Hardik0175/Neural_Net_Project/README.md

 ## Los Angeles MAP
 ![Not Found](Images/LA_map_AND_Grid.png)

-## Intersection of Grid and LA MAP
+## Intersection of Grid and Los Angeles MAP
 ![Not Found](Images/Intersection_LA_MAP.png)

 ## Remove the points with no accidents in the entire data